 Want to make a profit on Amazon, eBay, Walmart, Jet, or any other online marketplace?
 Then you’re going to need the right e-commerce tools.

 Many online sellers go into business with dreams of financial freedom earned through passive income, only to realize that the business is anything but passive.
-Between updating listings, optimizing website performance, getting orders out the door, maintaining the books, and so on, managing an online sales operation is a lot of work.
+Between updating listings, optimizing website performance, getting orders out the door, maintaining the books, and so on, managing an online marketplace is a lot of work.

 E-commerce Tools: Websites and Hosted Shopping Carts